Posts

 No, Osha does not stand for the Occupational Safety and Health Administration (aka OSHA).
 Osha is named Osha for the Oshá (oh-SHAW) herb ( Ligusticum porteri ) that grows along the trail.
 Close to Cloudcroft (you can walk to it) with ample parking at the trailhead and a stunning overview of the trestle and White Sands, this 2.1 mile loop trail is one of the most popular trails in the area.
 There are benches along the way but no water or restrooms (although if you are desparate, you can sneak over into Pines Campground about halfway through).

-la pasada encantada trail
+take a hike! la pasada encantada

 Image